SLR: Automated Synthesis for Scalable Logical Reasoning: Acknowledgments

-We acknowledge support of the hessian.AI Innovation Lab (funded by the Hessian Ministry for Digital Strategy and Innovation), the hessian.AISC Service Center (funded by the Federal Ministry of Education and Research, BMBF, grant No 01IS22091), and the Centre for European Research in Trusted AI (CERTAIN).
-Further, this work benefited from the ICT-48 Network of AI Research Excellence Center ``TAILOR'' (EU Horizon 2020, GA No 952215), the Hessian research priority program LOEWE within the project WhiteBox [GA No LOEWE/ 2/13/519/03/06.001(0010)/77], the HMWK cluster projects ``Adaptive Mind'' and ``Third Wave of AI'', and from the NHR4CES.
+We acknowledge support of the hessian.AI Innovation Lab (funded by the Federal Ministry of Research, Technology and Space, BMFTR, grant no. 16IS22091), the hessian.AISC Service Center (funded by the Federal Ministry of Education and Research, BMBF, grant No 01IS22091), and the Center for European Research in Trusted AI (CERTAIN).
+Further, this work benefited from the ICT-48 Network of AI Research Excellence Center ``TAILOR'' (EU Horizon 2020, GA No 952215), the Hessian research priority program LOEWE within the project “WhiteBox”, the HMWK cluster projects ``Adaptive Mind'' and ``Third Wave of AI'', and from the NHR4CES.
+This work has also benefited from the BMWE project "Sovereign Open Source Foundational Models für European Intelligence (SOOFI)," 13IPC040G, and also from early stages of the Cluster of Excellence "Reasonable AI" funded by the German Research Foundation (DFG) under Germany’s Excellence Strategy— EXC-3057; funding will begin in 2026.
 This work was supported by the Priority Program (SPP) 2422 in the subproject “Optimization of active surface design of high-speed progressive tools using machine and deep learning algorithms“ funded by the German Research Foundation (DFG).
 Further, this work was funded by the European Union (Grant Agreement no. 101120763 - TANGO) as well as the AlephAlpha Collaboration lab 1141.
-Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HaDEA).
-Neither the European Union nor the granting authority can be held responsible for them.
+This work was supported in part by OpenAI Research Credits.